Forecasting with Feedback: The model

 The forecaster is endowed with a standard quadratic loss function

-and his goal is to construct a forecast that minimizes expected loss (mean squared error) conditional on the observed value of $\theta$.
-Thus, if the forecaster expects the DM to use the reaction function $a=a(f)$, the forecaster's problem is to solve
+and his goal is to construct a forecast that minimises expected loss (i.e., mean squared error, MSE) conditional on the observed value of $\theta_t$.
+Thus, if the forecaster expects the DM to use the reaction function $a_t=a(f_t)$, the forecaster's problem is to solve

-The solution of problem (\ref{eqn: fc prob general}) defines the optimal forecast $f^*(\theta)$ under the DM's assumed policy or reaction function.
+The solution of problem (\ref{eqn: fc prob general}) defines the optimal forecast $f^*_t=f^*(\theta_t)$ under the DM's assumed policy or reaction function.

-The fact that we allow the DM to choose the action based on the observed forecast of $y$ introduces the feedback effect that is the focus of our paper.
-Nevertheless, our framework also nests the traditional model of optimal forecasting, in which the outcome is assumed to be exogenous with respect to the forecast.
-Indeed, one can eliminate feedback in problem (\ref{eqn: fc prob general}) by setting $a(f)$ to a constant function, which can be absorbed into the state $\theta$.
-It is well known that the optimal forecast is then given by the conditional mean, i.e., $f^*(\theta)=E(y|\,\theta)=\theta$; hence, in this case the optimal forecast is unbiased and the associated forecast errors are uncorrelated with the forecaster's information.
-We will show that this is generally not the case in the presence of feedback.
-Using squared-error loss makes it clear these canonical optimality properties can be violated without introducing preferences for over- or underprediction into the model.
+The fact that we allow the DM to choose her action based on the observed forecast of $y_{t+1}$ introduces the feedback effect that is the focus of our paper.
+Nevertheless, our framework also nests the traditional model of optimal forecasting with no feedback, where the outcome is assumed to be exogenous with respect to the forecast.
+Indeed, one can eliminate feedback in problem (\ref{eqn: fc prob general}) by setting $a(f_t)$ to a constant function, which can then be absorbed into the state $\theta_t$.
+It is well known that the MSE-optimal forecast is then given by the conditional mean, i.e., $f^*_t=E(y_{t+1}|\,\theta_t)=\theta_t$.
+Hence, the optimal forecast is unbiased and the associated forecast error is uncorrelated with the forecaster's information.

-It is of course not possible to study problem (\ref{eqn: fc prob general}) in full generality without being more specific about the form of the reaction function $a(f)$ and where it comes from.
+It is not possible to study problem (\ref{eqn: fc prob general}) in detail without being more specific about the form of the reaction function $a(f_t)$ and where it comes from.
 This is the problem we address next.